londonaicentre/oncollamaschemav3/README.md

 ## OncoLlama v3 Schema

+This repo contains:
-This repo contains the pydantic schema that defines outputs for v3 of the OncoLlama cancer data extraction LLM.
+1. The pydantic schema that defines outputs for v3 of the OncoLlama cancer data extraction LLM.
+2. Simple validation functions
+3. Default prompt against which the OncoLlama v3 model has been trained

 ### Field Naming Conventions